thedch/acm-hackathon/README.md

 10. East Remote
 11. Opers

-` "I'm hungry" -- Lists all currently open dining halls `
+"I'm hungry" -- Lists all currently open dining halls

-` "I neeed a Loop" -- Lists all loops in service and the areas where they are.`
+"I neeed a Loop" -- Lists all loops in service and the areas where they are.

 ## Dependencies
-1. Google maps python library
+1. Google maps python client
-2. Requests API
+2. Requests package
-3. Python Math
 4. Num2Words

 ## About